ray-project/ray/doc/source/rllib/index.rst

 The following is a summary of RLlib's most striking features.
-Click on the images below to see an example script for each of the listed features:
+Click the images below to see an example script for each of the listed features:

 .. include:: feature_overview.rst